preclouxmatys/SYNCOGESTM2/README.md

 2. **Shoulder width** (median distance between left and right shoulders) : `Shouldersize_VICON_defense.ipynb`
 3. **Normalized MQI** : `Norm_final_Vicon_defense.ipynb`

+The test mode ensures reproducibility from the public repository.
+The raw mode uses the same pipeline and produces the same type of outputs, but requires access to the full raw dataset, which is stored locally and not shared in the repository.

 ## 4. R Statistical Analysis